Have an overgrown Pothos plant? In need of last-minute gifts without a budget? Looking for some green-fingered procrastination?

 Once you know where you’re going, grab your healthy Pothos plant, some clean scissors/secateurs and take a deep breath.

 I like to wait until my Pothos vine is nice and long and then create several cuttings at once.

-Carefully snip the stem either side of the node, leaving around a quarter of an inch on each side and discard the stem in between.
+Carefully snip the stem on either side of the node, leaving around a quarter of an inch on each side, and discard the stem in between.